nexr/ceph/doc/radosgw/lineage.rst

 You can use the apache atlas as backend lineage management system.
 Currently, Lineage Manager support only apache atlas.
-The kind of backend lineage management system is expanded some day.
+The kind of backend lineage management system would be expanded some day.

 There are two mothod to connect to apache atlas: "rest API" and "kafka".
 But, "kafka" method is not implemented now.